ArseniyShestakov/hamster/content/not-a-cv.md

 # Soft skills

 * I am fluent in English and Russian, but also interested in learning other languages.

+* I truly love to meet new people and communicate with them.
+I'm open minded person with a lot of friends across the globe and I use any opportunity to meet someone new.

 * Experience of maintaining of open source project and helping end-users as volunteer gave me confidence in my teamwork and organizational skills.